 The design of the King George V (KGV) Sports and Community Centre gave us a unique opportunity to create a facility that would promote social cohesion and engender community spirit.

-The project involved redeveloping the Glenorchy District Football Clubrooms to create a new, multi-purpose sports and community centre.
-This facility was co-located with the Migrant Resource Centre as an inclusive community space and focal point for social activity.
+The project involved redeveloping the Glenorchy District Football Clubrooms to create the new centre, co-locating with the Migrant Resource Centre as an inclusive community space and focal point for social activity.